cryostatio/cryostat-legacy/docs/HTTP_API.md

     ###### synopsis
     Registers a discovery plugin.
 Plugins must be registered before they can publish updates.
 Request must include a JSON body with a `realm` and a `callback`.
-The `realm` is a unique name label for the subtree that this plugin will publish and may not be blank.
+The `realm` is a display name label for the subtree that this plugin will publish and may not be blank.
 The `callback` is a URI to an endpoint where Cryostat can reach the discovery plugin to perform health checks.
-The plugin may optionally include a `token` in the JSON body.
-This `token` is expected to be the `token` that the plugin previously received from Cryostat after an earlier registration.
-This token is opaque to the client but contains an expiry time known to Cryostat, as well as authorization information.
-If the request includes a prior `token` then rather than processing the request as a new plugin registration (with a unique `realm`), Cryostat will reuse the same registration and issue a refreshed token.
+The plugin may optionally include an `id` and a `token` in the JSON body.
+This fields are expected to be the `id` and `token` that the plugin previously received from Cryostat after an earlier registration.
+This token is opaque to the client but contains an expiry time known to Cryostat, a well as authorization information.
+If the request includes a prior `id` and `token` then rather than processing the request as a new plugin registration , Cryostat will reuse the same registration and issue a refreshed token.
+If a request contains only one of the `id`/`token` and not both, then it will be treated as an attempt to register a new plugin instance with the same reused `realm` name.

     Cryostat will perform a `POST` to the supplied `callback` when Cryostat restarts to ensure that the previously-registered discovery plugins are still present.
 This `POST` will have an empty body.
-It is recommended that plugins respond to this callback `POST` by attempting to re-register themselves by sending a request to this endpoint containing a repeated `realm` and `callback`, and the previously held `token`.
-Cryostat will then issue a refreshed `token`.
+It is recommended that plugins respond to this callback `POST` by attempting to re-register themselves by sending a request to this endpoint containing a repeated `realm` and `callback`, and the previously held `id` and `token`.
+Cryostat will then issue a refreshed `token` for the same `id`.
 Cryostat may issue a `callback` request to plugins at any time, in particular before token expiration to ensure plugins have fresh tokens.
 Cryostat will also send a `GET` request to the same `callback` at plugin registration time in order to validate the URI.
 The plugin should respond to this `GET` with a `2xx` response, but is not expected to attempt re-registration (since initial registration is still in progress).

     This initial registration request requires the plugin to provide a request `Authorization` header and pass authz checks.
 The authz here will be